omerrz1/biaty_ios/README.md

 ## youtube link to see the app https://youtu.be/2MiP_2mbvXg
 - this app is fully done and ready for production
+- the app was not released due to war outbreake in sudan and marketing issues

 ## run the app localy